 - We differentiate our organization and offerings from other organizations in IRC, and we focus on well-defined market segments.

-- For new opportunities we look to three product-market combinations: market penetration, market development, and new products development.
+- For new opportunities, we look to three product-market combinations: market penetration, market development, and new product development.

 We have developed matrices to evaluate opportunities on the continuum of recovery from substance abuse, and opportunities pertaining to substance misuse prevention.
 We have chosen key stakeholder groups to target with our marketing efforts, and we will create unique combinations of the marketing mix elements (product/service, price, place, and promotion) designed to influence the targeted groups.